 Robynne also blogs extensively at mylittelprairiehome.com and thepracticalpioneer.com.
 Aside from writing, Robynne is a speaker, editor, and writing coach.
 She also teaches at writers conferences and local writers workshops.
-Robynne leads two writing/critique groups and is the Communications Director for the Inspire Christian Writers board of directors.
+Robynne leads two writing/critique groups and is the President of Inspire Christian Writers.
 Robynne has an MFA in Creative Writing from Ashland University, Ohio.

 Robynne lives with her British husband, and the youngest of their four cheeky children, in the snowy woods of the Sierra Nevada Mountains of Northern California.
 When not writing, Robynne loves singing, felling trees, and making bacon from scratch.